Roxy on King

 Onions and fresh tomatoe cubes are generously sprinkled on the chip like the first drops of heaven-sent rain during a crop-devastating drought.

 Jalapenos and banana peppers sit alongside the other toppings, just visible enough for children and the elderly to remove them from their portions, and, for the rest of the population, to act as a gentle reminder for the salty-spicy-sour bites to come.
 Perfection.

 After I emerged from my high calorie k-hole, I noticed that the bar has gotten significantly busier.
-There were people in suits playing the various games, people in jeans and backpacks hanging out at the tables, and people in sports jerseys standing at the bar, watching TV and chatting forcibly.
+There were people in suits playing the various games, people in jeans and backpacks hanging out at the tables, and people in jerseys standing at the bar, watching TV and chatting.

 As I left Roxy on King, there were already people waiting to take my seat at the bar.
 They too must have come to Roxy in anticipation of Late Night Eats Time, and luckily, they would not be disappointed.